tobymao/sqlglot/README.md

 'SELECT * FROM y WHERE x = 1 AND y = 1'
 ```

-You can also modify a parsed tree:
+It's possible to modify a parsed tree:

 ```python
 from sqlglot import parse_one